amantaya/grazing-interaction/docs/protocols/Camera Trap Sorting and Scoring Protocol.md

 ![](media1/image32.jpeg)

-42. The "Restore Nulls" box in the below screenshot will reset all the attributes to their default settings and [erase]{.underline} all the attributes you selected.
+42. The "Restore Nulls" box in the below screenshot will reset all the attributes to their default settings and [erase] all the attributes you selected.
 You can use "Restore Nulls" to quickly reset the selections made on a photo.